tidymodels/tidymodels.org/learn/develop/recipes/index.html.md

 ```
 :::

-We will loop over the variables one by and and apply the transformation. `check_new_data()` is used to make sure that the variables that are affected in this step are present.
+We will loop over the variables one by one and apply the transformation. `check_new_data()` is used to make sure that the variables that are affected in this step are present.

 ::: {.cell layout-align="center"}